 .
 The center, which opened in time for the fall semester, according to the Quad-City Times

-, offers practical, hands-on training through a variety of labs, full kitchen and dining room.
-The center also provides a hotel room, front desk and commercial laundry facility, so students can learn the ins and outs of running a hotel.
+, offers practical, hands-on training through a variety of labs, a full kitchen, and a dining room.
+The center also provides a hotel room, front desk, and commercial laundry facility, so students can learn the ins and outs of running a hotel.

 This video describes how Scott Community College has operated in conjunction with the Chefs de Cuisine Association of the Quad Cities.
 Apprentices work at one of the chapter's 65 approved apprenticeship sites under the supervision of the executive chef to complete a total of 6,000 hours on the job.

-This Ohio college just recently unveiled its new Hospitality Management Center, a state-of-the-art facility featuring classrooms, a demonstration studio and video "wall," where passers-by can view the action.
+This Ohio college just recently unveiled its new Hospitality Management Center, a state-of-the-art facility featuring classrooms, a demonstration studio, and a video "wall," where passers-by can view the action.
 The center offers programs in culinary arts, lodging/tourism management, and restaurant/food service management.